lovebes/mekusigjinn-hugo-netlify-cms/site/content/post/my-career-and-experience-training-junior-developers-so-far.md

 So through him I was able to learn a deeper understanding of React and frontend trends at the time.

-Well since this post is getting long, my next post will be of how my responsibility to "lead" a team.
+Well since this post is getting long, my next post will be of how I ended up onboarding and training junior level and intern developers.